-Certified Public Accountant (CPA) is a professional who specializes in providing financial and accounting services, including tax preparation and auditing, to individuals and businesses, ensuring financial records are accurate and in compliance with relevant laws and regulations.
+Certified Public Accountant (CPA) is a professional who specializes in providing financial and accounting services, including tax preparation and auditing, to individuals and businesses, helping ensure financial records are accurate and in compliance with relevant laws and regulations.

 scroll for more